matlab-deep-learning/llms-with-matlab/examples/InformationRetrievalUsingOpenAIDocumentEmbedding.md

 # Information Retrieval Using OpenAI™ Document Embedding

-To run the code shown on this page, open the MLX file in MATLAB: [mlx-scripts/InformationRetrievalUsingOpenAIDocumentEmbedding.mlx](mlx-scripts/InformationRetrievalUsingOpenAIDocumentEmbedding.mlx)
+To run the code shown on this page, open the MLX file in MATLAB®: [mlx-scripts/InformationRetrievalUsingOpenAIDocumentEmbedding.mlx](mlx-scripts/InformationRetrievalUsingOpenAIDocumentEmbedding.mlx)

 This example shows how to find documents to answer queries using the 'text\-embedding\-3\-small' document embedding model.
 Embeddings are used to represent documents and queries in a high\-dimensional space, allowing for the efficient retrieval of relevant information based on semantic similarity.